Cart

 • Overheating components

-The D:S ratio determines how large an area the thermometer reads based on how far away you hold it.
-For example:
+The distance-to-spot ratio, often written as D:S ratio, determines how large an area the thermometer reads based on how far away you hold it.

-• 12:1 ratio means at 12 cm distance, you measure a 1 cm area
+12:1 Ratio At 12 cm distance, the thermometer measures approximately a 1 cm area.

-The higher the ratio, the more precise the reading from farther away.
+The higher the D:S ratio, the smaller and more precise the measurement area from a given distance.

-What Is Emissivity and Why It Affects Accuracy?
+What Is Emissivity and Why Does It Affect Accuracy?

 Emissivity is a material’s ability to emit infrared energy.
-Different materials have different emissivity levels.
+Different materials have different emissivity levels, which affects the accuracy of infrared temperature readings.

 Adjustable Emissivity

-Professional IR thermometers allow you to set emissivity manually for higher accuracy.
+Professional IR thermometers allow you to set emissivity manually for better accuracy on different materials.

 Fixed Emissivity

-Budget models usually use a fixed emissivity of 0.95, suitable for most surfaces except shiny metals.
+Budget models often use a fixed emissivity of around 0.95, which is suitable for many non-metal surfaces but not ideal for shiny metal.

-The device will instantly display the surface temperature.
+The device will instantly display the surface temperature on the screen.

 Applications of Infrared Thermometer Guns